GuduleLapointe/w4os/INSTALLATION.md

     with your WordPress installation, WordPress will ignore it.
   - edit assets/inc/config.php to suit your needs (essentially, change the value of ASSET_SERVER to http://your.login.uri:8002/assets/)
-  - in WordPress OpenSim settings, change web asset server to http://your.website/assets/asset.php?id=
+  - in WordPress OpenSimulator settings, change web asset server to http://your.website/assets/asset.php?id=

 While in pre-release status, to get automatic updates, install GitHub Updater: